Jason-Cooke/Reddit_Mobile/README.md

 # Reddit Mobile
-Reddit Mobile is a mobile version of [reddit](https://www.reddit.com/).
+Reddit Mobile is a mobile version of [reddit](https://www.reddit.com/) using the React-Native Library.
 View the most up to date and trending reddit articles in an elegant UI.

 ## Installation
 1. `git clone https://github.com/aarboleda1/Reddit_Mobile.git` - clone repo